-- Following feedback from previous years, Saturday's dinner ticket prices are great value at only £29 if you first came to College in 1994 or later.
-Tickets for current MCR & JCR are £19.
+- Saturday's dinner ticket prices are great value at only £30 if you first came to College in 1996 or later, including current MCR & JCR.
 A standard Dinner ticket costs just £40.
 (Prices include wine or alternative soft drink.)

 - Join other alumni for Saturday golf at Cambridge Meridian Golf Club.

 - Visit our beautiful Chapel for an ecumenical service on Sunday morning.

 - Accommodation is available in College or at the Møller Centre at alumni rates.

 Family and friends are very welcome to come along and experience our welcoming and unique environment.

 - 2pm onwards: welcome desk on Concourse and rooms available for check-in at the Porters' Lodge.